-Although Alpina Geneve does not belong to a rather short list of major brands that are easily associated with Manufacture-grade calibers (an overwhelming majority of their movements is still based on mass-produced ETA ebauches that are slightly tweaked here and there, equipped with their own oscillating weights and then re-adjusted to ensure better accuracy,) the Swiss watchmaking brand does have a couple of in-house aces in its sleeve.
+Although Alpina Geneve does not belong to a rather short list of major brands that are easily associated with Manufacture-grade calibers (an overwhelming majority of their movements is still based on mass-produced ETA ebauches that are slightly tweaked here and there, equipped with their own oscillating weights and then re-adjusted to ensure better accuracy,) the brand does have a couple of in-house aces in its sleeve.

-It is not directly stated in the official press release, however, as far as I understand, the new Alpina Startimer Pilot Manufacture Aviation watch, which is delivered in a satin-finished 18-karat rose gold case is powered by the same Caliber AL710 automatic movement that animates its cousin: the Startimer Manufacture Ref.
+It is not directly stated in the official press release, however, as far as I understand, the new Alpina Startimer Pilot Manufacture Aviation, which is delivered in a satin-finished 18-karat rose gold case is powered by the same Caliber AL710 automatic movement that animates its cousin: the Startimer Manufacture Ref.
 AL-710B4S6 / AL-710B4S6B in stainless steel that was presented last March during Baselworld 2011 international trade show.

 Beating at pretty much standard 28,800 vibrations per hour, the 27 mm (12 lignes) movement is built on 25 artificial rubies and features a Nivarox spiral as well as a non-magnetic Glucydur balance wheel.

-As I have already noted, the new Alpina Startimer Pilot Manufacture sports a very legible dial with a somewhat “vintage” layout.
+As I have already noted, the new Alpina Startimer Pilot Manufacture sports a legible dial with a somewhat “vintage” layout.

 The same substance also covers the oversized Arabic numerals as well as the hour markers and the traditional triangle at 12 o’clock.